jgyy/fcc-scrape/placeholder.md

 ---
-id: 5d68c51ee0696bdec46938e9
+id: 5d68c5efe0696bdec46938ea
-title: Part 42
+title: Part 43
 challengeType: 0
-dashedName: part-42
+dashedName: part-43
 ---

 # --description--

-Now update the `innerText` of the other two buttons.
-They should be set to equal the same thing as the first button, except the number inside the brackets should be 1 for the second button and 2 for the third button.
+Now update the three `onclick` properties.
+These will look very similar to the `innerText` properties, except instead of using the `"button text"` part of the `location`, use `"button functions"`.

 # --hints--